Npizza/Awesome-Crypto-Reshearch/README.md

 - [Subgraph OS](https://subgraph.com/) Subgraph OS is a desktop computing and communications platform that is designed to be resistant to network-borne exploit and malware attacks.
 It is also meant to be familiar and easy to use.
 - [Find hackathons](https://devpost.com/)

--[odyssy.io](https://odyssy.io/work) Odyssy is a decentralized collective delivering full stack design and development to the blockchain and beyond.
+- [odyssy.io](https://odyssy.io/work) Odyssy is a decentralized collective delivering full stack design and development to the blockchain and beyond.

--
+- [nativeproject.one](https://nativeproject.one/) helps digital communities organize, incentivize their members and generate revenue in new ways.